wad4444/WCS/docs/docs/skills/start-an-ability.md

 Let's *bind* our ability start to some *user input*.
-To achieve this, we need to modify our `client.ts` file, so that it could listen to user inputs and start the skill we need.
+To achieve this, we need to modify our `client.ts` file, so that it could listen to user input and start the skill we need.

-Then, when *user makes an input* it should get the *[replicated character wrap](replication-explained.md)*, get the skill and request the launch by calling `Start`
+Then, when *a user makes an input* it should get the *[replicated character wrap](replication-explained.md)*, get the skill and request the launch by calling `Start`.

 <Tabs groupId="languages">
 <TabItem value="TypeScript" default>